tobigross/heart_failure_prediction/checklist.md

 - [x] Trainiere alternative Modelle (LogReg, XGBoost, etc.)
 - [ ] Hyperparameter-Tuning mit GridSearch oder Optuna
 - [ ] Feature Importance mit SHAP anzeigen

+Recruiter / Hiring Manager Critique

+    Lack of clarity on scope & performance

+        As a recruiter, I can’t tell which four ML models you used, why you chose them, and how they performed.

+        Include performance metrics (accuracy, F1, ROC-AUC) for each model so I can see your ability to evaluate trade-offs.

+    Business framing is thin

+        Right now, it reads like a tech experiment.
+Employers like projects that frame a real-world problem, even if it’s hypothetical.

+        Example: “This tool could be used by cardiologists to quickly assess risk factors during routine check-ups.”

+    Code quality is unknown

+        On a resume, I’d want to see a GitHub link with a clean repo structure:

+        /etl
+        /models
+        /api
+        /frontend
+        /reports
+        README.md
+        requirements.txt
+        docker-compose.yml (optional but great)

+        README should have a “How to Run” section and a diagram of the pipeline.

+    Frontend looks undersold

+        You mention “simple HTML” — that’s fine, but recruiters might assume “unstyled, barebones” unless you show a screenshot.

+        Even basic CSS or a Bootstrap template can make it look more professional.

+    Missing automation / MLOps angle

+        Right now, it sounds like you run scripts manually.
+Even basic automation (scheduled ETL, retraining script) would look very strong.

+Improvement Ideas Before Adding to Resume

+    Add hyperparameter tuning & feature importance (as you plan) — but also document the impact.

+    Show a comparison table of the four models, including metrics and training times.

+    Include an architecture diagram of the pipeline — recruiters and hiring managers love visuals.

+    Containerize the project with Docker so anyone can run it without setup headaches.

+    Deploy a demo (e.g., on Render, Heroku, or Hugging Face Spaces) so people can test it live.

+    Make a polished README with:

+        Problem statement

+        Tech stack (logos help)

+        Architecture diagram

+        Screenshots of frontend and Power BI dashboard

+        Example API calls

+    Mention ethical considerations — predicting health conditions has privacy implications; showing awareness of this makes you stand out.